semgrep/semgrep-docs/docs/getting-started.md

 # Getting started with Semgrep OSS Engine

 The Semgrep OSS Engine is the foundation of Semgrep.
-Detect bugs, style violations, security issues, and more by scanning your code locally using [community-contributed rules](https://semgrep.dev/explore) as well as your own custom rules.
+With it, you can detect bugs, style violations, security issues, and more by scanning your code locally using [community-contributed rules](https://semgrep.dev/explore) as well as your own custom rules.

 ## Installing and running Semgrep locally

-Install and run [Semgrep OSS Engine](https://github.com/returntocorp/semgrep/) to scan your code locally.
+Install and run the [Semgrep command-line interface](https://github.com/returntocorp/semgrep/) (CLI) to scan your code locally.
 Semgrep OSS Engine runs offline on uncompiled code. **No code leaves your computer**.

 :::info Prerequisite
-- Semgrep OSS Engine requires Python 3.7 or later.
+Semgrep CLI requires Python 3.7 or later.
 :::

 1. To install Semgrep OSS Engine, use one of the following options: